p369m/react-native-expo-device-orientation/README.md

 ### It does not depend on device's screen orientation, you can get device orientation data without rotating your app screen.

+## Documentation

+You can access the full documentation for this package [here](https://softwarefarm.in/opens/react-native-expo-device-orientation/).

 ## Features

 - Detects device orientation changes.